kean/NukeUI/README.md

 }
 ```

 The image view is lazy and doesn't know the size of the image before it downloads it.
 Thus, you must specify the view size before loading the image.
-By default, the image will resize to fill the available space but preserve the aspect ratio.
+By default, the image will resize preserving the aspect ratio to fill the available space.
 You can change this behavior by passing a different content mode.

 ```swift
 LazyImage(source: "https://example.com/image.jpeg")